woctezuma/balatro-tracker/README.md

 > - this number is the `ManifestID`,
 > - the purpose of the commit is simply to update the text string data.

+## References

+- An [improved translation][github-community-fr] to French was suggested by the community.

 <!-- Definitions -->

 [balatro-website]: <https://www.playbalatro.com/>